Silbo Gomero

 Silbo Gomero (silbo gomero /es/, "Gomeran whistle"), also known as el silbo ("the whistle"), is a whistled register of Spanish that is used by inhabitants of La Gomera, in the Canary Islands.
 It was historically used to communicate across the deep ravines and narrow valleys that radiate through the island and enabled messages to be exchanged over a distance of up to five kilometres.
 Its loudness causes Silbo Gomero to be generally used for public communication.
 Messages that are conveyed range from event invitations to public information advisories.
 A speaker of Silbo Gomero is sometimes called a silbador ("whistler").

 Silbo Gomero is a transposition of Spanish from speech to whistling.
-The oral phoneme-whistled phoneme substitution emulates Spanish phonology through a reduced set of whistled phonemes.
+The spoken–whistled phoneme substitution emulates Spanish phonology through a reduced set of whistled phonemes.
 In 2009, UNESCO declared it a Masterpiece of the Oral and Intangible Heritage of Humanity.

 History

 The narrow valleys of La Gomera.

 Little is known of the original Guanche language or the languages of the Canary Islands, but it is assumed that their phonological system must have been simple enough to allow an efficient whistled language.
 It was used by the island's original inhabitants, the Guanches.
 The whistled language existed before the arrival of Spanish settlers and was also spoken on El Hierro, Tenerife and Gran Canaria.
 Silbo was adapted to Spanish during the Spanish settlement in the 16th century and was widely spoken throughout into the 17th century.
 In 1976, Silbo barely remained on El Hierro, where it had flourished at the end of the 19th century.
 Use of the language declined in the 1950s, one factor being the economic decline, which led many speakers to move away to seek better jobs.
 Technological developments such as the telephone played a part in reducing the practicality and utility of the language.
 The language's earlier survival had been caused by its role in overcoming distance and terrain, in addition to the ease with which it is learned by native speakers.
 Most significantly, from the 1960s to 1980s, many people turned away from agriculture and so many middle-class families did not want their children to speak the language, as it was negatively associated with the rural peasants.

 In the late 1990s, language revitalization efforts began, and initiatives from within the community started.
 By 1999, the revitalization of Silbo Gomero was furthered by education policies and other legislative measures.
 It now has official protection as an example of intangible cultural heritage.